PaoloJN/nessim-cli/README.md

 ## Commands

 -   `multi-forge` - Start a new project.
+Soon will be `multi-forge init`
 -   `multi-forge add (Coming Soon)` - Add a package to your project (Coming Soon)

 ## Supported Packages / Frameworks